Blockstream/satellite/doc/hardware.md

 supply.
 In contrast, this is not possible with an SDR-based setup using the SDR interface alone.
 Hence, an external supply is required.

-The type of power supply that is easy to find in the market is known as "Single Wire Multiswitch" (SWM) power supply.
+The type of power supply that is easy to find in the market is named "Single Wire Multiswitch" (SWM) power supply.
 You can look for an SWM power inserter and use it as illustrated below.
 The **non-powered** port of an SWM power supply is labeled "Signal to IRD," which means signal to integrated receiver/decoder.
 This